According to Wikipedia, home automation or domotics is building automation for a home, called a smart home or smart house.

 Pros

-- Remote Access: You’d have access to many parts of your house even when you’re not on-site.
+• Remote Access: You’d have access to many parts of your house even when you’re not on-site.
 You can also monitor your kids using the automated security camera from wherever you are.
 Break-ins and fire outbreaks can be quickly attended to.
-Intruders, be it a human being, or an animal can be detected quickly and reported to the proper authorities.
+Intruders, be they human beings or animals, can be detected quickly and reported to the proper authorities.

-- Energy Efficiency: Surely, at times, when you leave the house, you might forget to turn off the lights, thermostat, tv, leaving them blasting for hours, thereby wasting energy, but by automating your house, these wastages can be brought to a minimum simply by scheduling power on and off.
+• Energy Efficiency: Surely, at times, when you leave the house, you might forget to turn off the lights, thermostat, and TV, leaving them blasting for hours, thereby wasting energy, but by automating your house, these wastages can be brought to a minimum simply by scheduling power on and off.

 Cons

-- High Cost: these IoT devices are pretty much expensive, more than their non-internet counterparts with the same function.
-This is because they have been programmed to have multiple customized settings to satisfy the needs of its user.
-Not only that, for you to make use of voice assistants, you would need constant access to the internet which will be refreshed whenever it’s exhausted.
-With this said, you should know that whoever would want his home automated should be someone having a steady source of income.
+• High Cost: these IoT devices are much more expensive than their non-internet counterparts with the same function.
+This is because they have been programmed to have multiple customized settings to satisfy the needs of their users.
+Also, for you to use voice assistants, you would need constant access to the internet, which will be refreshed whenever it’s exhausted.
+With this said you should know that whoever would want his home automated should be someone having a steady source of income.

-- Security issues: Your home can be hacked.
+• Security issues: Your home can be hacked.
 Yes, anything concerning the internet can be compromised.
-When this happens, your devices such as security cameras, laptops, or any other thing targeted by the hacker will be tampered with.
+When this happens, your devices, such as security cameras, laptops, or anything targeted by the hacker, will be tampered with.
 They might even go as far as locking you out of your house.
 Sadly, more than a few cases have been reported.
 Of course, this issue is mostly for devices with internet access.
-Security measures though can be taken to prevent this from happening, e.g, the two-factor authentication.
+Security measures, though, can be taken to prevent this from happening, e.g., two-factor authentication.

-- New Tech: Home automation is relatively a new technology.
-This means that you will experience some bugs, like internet connection failure, or misinterpretation of commands by voice assistants, and more.
+• New Tech: Home automation is relatively a new technology.
+This means that you will experience some bugs, like internet connection failure, misinterpretation of commands by voice assistants, and more.

 Well, there you have it, I believe this piece has gone a long way to answer most of your questions on home automation and how it works.